merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 ## Binutils or if something is wrong

 It’s tricky sometimes with binutils (like `as`, `ar` and especially `ld`).
-**Solaris SPARC has its own peculiar ABI** with 32-bit and 64-bit binaries (throw the manual to me to get more information!). `pkgsrc` has `ABI` option in `mk.conf` but sometimes I got an `ELFCLASS` error.
-It often helped to explicitly specify `CFLAGS+=-m64 CXXFLAGS+=-m64`.
+**Solaris SPARC has its own peculiar ABI** with 32-bit and 64-bit binaries (throw the manual to me to get more information!). `pkgsrc` has `ABI` option in `mk.conf` but sometimes I get an `ELFCLASS` error.
+It often helps to specify `CFLAGS+=-m64 CXXFLAGS+=-m64`.
-And I could not use GNU `ld` because Solaris `/usr/ccs/bin/ld` seems to know better about those things.
-I got errors about incompatible libraries.
+And I can't use GNU `ld` because Solaris `/usr/ccs/bin/ld` seems to know better about those things.
+I get errors about incompatible libraries.
 If I give it a try again, I'll share the experience.

 But, often packages are successfully built with binutils which the process catches (usually, Solaris `/usr/ccs/bin` ones), but sometimes something is failing.
 Then:

 - use environment variables like AR, AS and try another utility
 - if the build process catches a wrong utility, create a symlink / adjust paths
 - if there's an error, in most cases Google knows the answer or give you hints
 - check and add environment variables (`CFLAGS`, `LDFLAGS`).
-Sometimes I had to add explicitly `-m64` because of Solaris ABI
+Sometimes I had to add `-m64` because of Solaris ABI
 - libraries cannot be found (or the linker tries to use wrong libraries).
-Add them to `LDFLAGS` explicitly in Makefile, or sometimes it's necessary to patch build scenarios (Makefiles, meson.builds, etc.)
+Add them to `LDFLAGS` in Makefile, or sometimes it's necessary to patch build scenarios (Makefiles, meson.builds, etc.)
 - meson can't find correct tools (pkg-config, cmake, etc.).
-They aren't explicitly mentioned in `USE_TOOLS` in Makefile, just add them.
+They aren't mentioned in `USE_TOOLS` in Makefile, just add them.
 - try to use `libsol10-compat` (see below)
 - ...or you have to patch the code/the makefiles/meson build files...
-In some cases, the compiler suggested me which definitions you need to use.
+In some cases, the compiler suggested me what I needed to use.

 ## Solaris 10 compat library